 Weight gain, especially lean muscle mass gain, can be just as difficult for some people as trying to lose weight.
 Lean muscle growth is especially important for certain types of athletes such as body builders.

 Calories for Weight Gain

-Calories for Muscle Building
+Calories for Lean Muscle Gain

 Importance of Exercise